Attorneys Who Fight Hard for Their Clients

 - When the grandparent has been unreasonably denied visitation with the child for more than 90 days, (unless the natural parents are legally married to each other and are living together with the child) the grandparent may file for visitation.

-- When the child is adopted by a stepparent, another grandparent or other blood relative, grandparents can file lawsuits to protect their rights.
+- When the child is adopted by a stepparent, another grandparent, or another blood relative, grandparents can file lawsuits to protect their rights.

 Determining Grandparents’ Right to Visitation